 The district is fairly well provided with a public telephone system with more than 53% of all households having access to a public telephone at a nearby location.
 Majority of households in Mopani do have access to cellular phones and also network coverage in both Vodacom, MTN and Cell-C, is fairly good.
 There are still few households who do not have telephones within their dwellings.
 Generally, the availability of telecommunication infrastructure is very similar across the various local municipalities.
 The proportion of households with telephones in their dwelling in the Ba-Phalaborwa municipality are, however, higher than in the other four municipalities.
-There are, however, some sparse areas with poor network coverage (e.g Hlomela village).
-Comunities in such areas are often cut off from information for many purposes.
-Communications are convenient for the purpose of security, disaster coordinarion, access to job opportunities, people to people contact from families, work places and governance.
+There are, however, some sparse areas where there is no network coverage (e.g Hlomela village).
+These means of communication are convenient for the purpose of security, disaster coordinarion, access to job opportunities, people to people contact from families, work places and governance.